pugnascotia/spring-react-boilerplate/README.md

 [Java8 installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) either way at
 a minimum version of 1.8.0_65.

 Run webpack in hot-module reloading mode with: `npm run watch`.
+This will also perform Flow type checking for files that have opted-in.

 ## Conventions